PhoebeMagdy/ngs1_project/Assignment_steps5.md

 # Using GTF-Compare to Compare the Generated Annotation Files to a Reference Annotation.

-##Create virtual evironment with conda
+## 1- Create virtual evironment with conda

 ```javascript
 conda create -n ngs-gtf python=3.6 anaconda